Clinical Professor of Law

 Paul Chill was the law school’s first associate dean for experiential education, a position he held from 2013 to 2021.
 He has taught clinical courses focusing on child protection, civil rights, disability, mental health law and, most recently, mediation.
 He has also taught professional responsibility, torts, criminal law, and legal interviewing, counseling and negotiation.
-In 2021, he was named associate dean for academic affairs, a position he held from 2004 to 2008.
+He also served as associate dean for academic affairs from 2004 to 2008 and 2021 to 2023.

 Chill has received broad recognition for his teaching and advocacy.
 In 1998 he was named one of “Ten Lawyers and Judges Who Made a Difference” by the Connecticut Law Tribune for his role as lead counsel in a lawsuit (Pamela B. v.
 Ment) that transformed the state’s juvenile court system.
 He is a past recipient of the Connecticut Law Review Award and in 2018 won the Perry Zirkel ’76 Distinguished Teaching Award as teacher of the year.
 Chill was an original member of the Connecticut Commission on Child Protection and his published writings include a treatise on Connecticut child protection law that has been cited by the Connecticut Supreme Court, a widely-cited journal article on emergency removal of children, a mock trial published by the National Institute for Trial Advocacy, and several shorter publications.